 Having gained his first theatrical experience at the Perth Repertory Theatre, Ewan trained at the Guildhall School of Music and Drama.
 In 1994, McGregor earned critical acclaim for his performance in the thriller Shallow Grave, for which he won an Empire Award, and which marked his first collaboration with director Danny Boyle.
 His international breakthrough followed in 1996 with the role of heroin addict Mark Renton in Boyle's Trainspotting.
 Ewan's numerous film successes include Big Fish, Moulin Rouge!, the Star War prequels, The Ghost Writer and Salmon Fishing in the Yemen.

 Ewan is now one of the most critically acclaimed actors of his generation and was awarded Officer of the Order of the British Empire in the 2013 Queen's New Years Honours List for his accomplishments in film, television and charity.
-He has recently appeared in The Corrections, The Impossible and Jack the Giant Slayer.
+He has recently appeared in The Corrections, The Impossible, Jack the Giant Slayer and August: Osage County.

 Charley Boorman is a modern-day adventurer, travel writer and entertainer.